 Classes at SNTL

 Our class curriculum is grounded in the conviction that any person can be a maker, artist, or hobbyist.
 The classes we offer are designed to introduce learners to the tools and resources we offer, set them up for future exploration and success, and build self-confidence and excitement.
-Woodworking classes only require our shop safety class, and all other classes have no prerequisites at all.
+Woodworking classes only require our Shop Safety class, and all other classes have no prerequisites at all.
 We strive to make the curriculum accessible to learners of all backgrounds, identities, experiences, and abilities.

 In the list below, you’ll find descriptions of our ongoing classes, a mix of skills classes that cut right to the technique and product classes that teach skills through making a unique, beautiful item to take home.